A Fast, Growable Array With Stable Pointers in C

 }

-And these macros use the payload member to pass the item sizes to the generic functions:
+And these macros use the payload member to pass the item size to the generic functions:

 #define sa_get(sa, index) \